-The confidentiality by Basic Access Control is a mandatory security feature that shall be implemented by the TOE, too.
+The confidentiality Password Authenticated Connection Establishment (PACE) is a mandatory security feature that shall be implemented by the TOE, too.
 Nevertheless this is not explicitly covered by this ST as there are known weaknesses in the quality (i.e. entropy) of the BAC keys generated by the environment.
-Therefore, the MRTD has additionally to fulfil the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD].
-Due to the fact that [PP-BAC-MRTD]
+Therefore, the MRTD has additionally to fulfil the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' [PP-BAC-MRTD For PACE protocol according to [TR-SAC] , the following steps shall be performed: